We independently test and review all products featured. Commissions from our links support our work at no cost to you. See our editorial policy.

 Vmax VX2 Pro GT11 s15.5 MPH (24.9 KMH)

 The KQi 300X continued to impress on my usual 250 ft (76 m) hill test at an 8% grade.
 I barely felt the scooter slow down.
+The ST3 Pro and VX2 Pro GT edge it out slightly, but the difference is marginal.

 Range & Battery Performance